gkovacs/cantodict-kindle-mobi/readme.md

 ## Supported Devices

+### E-ink Kindles

 With e-ink kindles, you can [add an external dictionary](https://www.epubor.com/how-to-change-or-add-dictionary-to-kindle.html) by buying it on the Kindle store ([or sideloading](https://www.lifewire.com/load-non-amazon-books-kindle-1616647)), highlighting a word, then selecting the dictionary.

+### Kindle app on Android

 If you want to use this on an Andoid device, you can do so by replacing an existing dictionary - ie, if you want to replace the built-in Chinese-English dictionary, replace `/sdcard/Android/data/com.amazon.kindle/files/B00AZOHEGE/B00AZOHEGE_EBOK.prc` with the dowloaded mobi file.
 More detailed instructions are as follows [(source)](https://www.mobileread.com/forums/showthread.php?t=245121).

 ```
 Open any book (no matter which) and request a definition in a language that you won't use (Deutsche for example).
 The Kindle app will start to download that dictionary; wait the download is completed and exit from the app (use task manager to kill the app to make sure).